Estherngaire/FinalProject/README.md

 # **Typography**

-* **Headings – [Your Font]:** Selected for boldness and clarity, ensuring titles and section headers stand out across all screen sizes.
+* **Headings – [Bold ]:** Selected for boldness and clarity, ensuring titles and section headers stand out across all screen sizes.
-* **Body Text – [Your Font]:** Chosen for readability and smooth scaling on small and large devices, creating a clean reading experience.
+* **Body Text – [lg:3xl md:2xl sm:xl]:** Chosen for readability and smooth scaling on small and large devices, creating a clean reading experience.

 ---